Buy A Home

 - Consider the recurring expenses involved, including taxes, homeowners’ insurance, private mortgage insurance (PMI) and utilities.

-- Consider the responsibilities of home ownership, including routine maintenance tasks both inside and outside of the house.
+- Consider the responsibilities of home ownership, including routine maintenance, both inside and outside of the house.

 - If you are an existing homeowner, consider any costs involved with selling your current home, including costs to make repairs.